pirl/pirl-docs/content/bounty-contributions/marketing-bounty/_index.en.md

 ### How

-- Make a copy or download the template:
+- Make a copy or download the [template](https://docs.google.com/document/d/1LVEAML2oLC2eHee72cmlZ1T-yTH56anE6WBncbOd4kw/edit?usp=sharing)

 - Fill In the details of your proposal!